Home to more than 83 museums (including the fifth largest museum in the world), there’s no shortage of great museums in New York City to choose from.

 - The Morgan Library & Museum

 - The New Museum

-And there you have it my friends, my personal list of the best museums in New York City, based on first-hand experience.
+And there you have it my friends, my personal list of cool museums in New York City, based on first-hand experience.
 I hope you enjoyed the post!

 Don’t hesitate to reach out with questions or suggestions below, it’s always nice to hear from you. 🙂

 cool museums in New York City, best museums in New York City, cool museums in New York City, cool museums in NYC, cool museums in New York City, best museums in New York City, cool museums in New York City, cool museums in NYC, cool museums in New York City, best museums in New York City, cool museums in New York City, cool museums in NYC,